portrik/portrik/README.md

 ## Languages 👨‍💻

 There may be a lot of languages in my repositories.
 I do not use a lot of them now due to them being either a school assignments or failed experiments.
 However, I still have a soft spot for C++ in my heart as my first language.
-Even though it is a piece of 💩.
+Even though it is a piece of 💩 for making safe software without years of experience.

 * TypeScript
   * Because types make sense